jamesdschmidt/exercises-for-programmers/README.md

 # Exercises for Programmers
-Solutions to the challenges in *[Exercises for Programmers](https://pragprog.com/book/bhwb/exercises-for-programmers)* by Brian Hogan.
+Java and Python solutions to the challenges in *[Exercises for Programmers](https://pragprog.com/book/bhwb/exercises-for-programmers)* by Brian Hogan.